 If you go to Shopify’s theme store (which contains both free and paid themes), choose a theme you like, click on it and follow the simple instructions to activate it as your store’s theme.
 As returning customers can get quite confused if the look of your store changes radically, it is good to spend a considerable amount of time when choosing the theme you would like to use for your store, so you don’t have to abandon it.

 At the time of writing this, Shopify offers bit over 70 themes for their customers, and often within a given theme there are actually different versions of it.
 Out of the all the Shopify themes, only 9 are free and for the rest of them you are required to make a one-time payment.
 For the paid themes the cost per theme is $100 to $180.

 That cost per theme might seem like quite a large amount, but it is worth keeping in mind that it is very easy to recoup the investment if the theme entices people to make more orders from your store compared to a situation in which you would be using a free theme.

 The mentioned number of the templates means that there is one for practically any type of store.
 It doesn’t matter if you are selling mattresses or scented candles, you will always be able to find a template that fits your needs perfectly.

 Due to the fact that the different Shopify themes tend to go best with different kinds of stores, it is impossible to say what the best theme would be for your store.
-Personally I would suggest narrowing the choice between themes down to couple you yourself like and then asking for opinions from people you know – preferably ones that are also likely to actually buy from your store, or at least know the topic quite well.
+Personally, I would suggest narrowing the choice between themes down to couple you yourself like and then asking for opinions from people you know – preferably from ones that are also likely to actually buy from your store, or at least know the topic quite well.